pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Arbitration

 This Agreement contains an arbitration provision that explains that you cannot go to court, have a jury trial or initiate or participate in a class action if you have a dispute with us.
 Instead, this provision tells you that the dispute must be resolved by a professional arbitrator, not a judge or jury.
 This section also explains how arbitration works and some of the differences between resolving a dispute in arbitration and resolving one in court.
-All of the terms of the arbitration provision are set forth in the section entitled "Arbitration."
+All of the terms of the arbitration provision are set forth in the section entitled 'Arbitration.'
 Please read it carefully.

 ## Conflicting Demands/Disputes

-If there is any uncertainty or conflicting demand regarding the ownership of an account or its funds; or we are unable to determine any person's authority to give us instructions; or we are requested by law enforcement or a state or local agency to freeze the account or reject a transaction due to the suspected financial abuse of an elder or dependent adult; or we believe a transaction may be fraudulent or may violate any law, we may, in our sole discretion: (1) freeze the account and refuse transactions until we receive written proof (in form and substance satisfactory to us) of each person's right and authority over the account and its funds; (2) refuse transactions and return checks, marked "Refer to Maker" (or similar language); (3) require the signatures of all authorized signers for the withdrawal of funds, the closing of an account, or any change in the account regardless of the number of authorized signers on the account; (4) request instructions from a court of competent jurisdiction at your expense regarding the account or transaction; and/or (5) continue to honor checks and other instructions given to us by persons who appear as authorized signers according to our records.
+If there is any uncertainty or conflicting demand regarding the ownership of an account or its funds; or we are unable to determine any person's authority to give us instructions; or we are requested by law enforcement or a state or local agency to freeze the account or reject a transaction due to the suspected financial abuse of an elder or dependent adult; or we believe a transaction may be fraudulent or may violate any law, we may, in our sole discretion: (1) freeze the account and refuse transactions until we receive written proof (in form and substance satisfactory to us) of each person's right and authority over the account and its funds; (2) refuse transactions and return checks, marked 'Refer to Maker' (or similar language); (3) require the signatures of all authorized signers for the withdrawal of funds, the closing of an account, or any change in the account regardless of the number of authorized signers on the account; (4) request instructions from a court of competent jurisdiction at your expense regarding the account or transaction; and/or (5) continue to honor checks and other instructions given to us by persons who appear as authorized signers according to our records.
 The existence of the rights set forth above shall not impose an obligation on us to assert such rights or to deny a transaction.

 ## Exemplar Signature